graeter-group/grappa/installation/README.md

 ## DGL Installation

-To train grappa on a GPU, a CUDA version of DGL needs to be installed along with torch as explained in (https://www.dgl.ai/pages/start.html), e.g. by running
+To train grappa on a GPU, a CUDA version of DGL and torch needs to be installed along with as explained in https://www.dgl.ai/pages/start.html, e.g. by running
 ```
 pip install dgl -f https://data.dgl.ai/wheels/torch-2.1/cu121/repo.html
+pip install torch==2.1.0
 pip install pyyaml pydantic #misses in dgl-requirements
 ```

+### Common Installation Bug

-A common installation bug of dgl (as of 2024) is that it installs torch versions that it does not expect and thus cannot find torch-version-named .so files:
+A common installation problem of dgl (as of 2024) is that it installs incompatible torch versions and thus cannot find torch-version-named .so files:
 ```
 python -c "import dgl"